 Tyndale is committed to fostering spiritual growth among its student community.
 One of the ways we seek to facilitate this goal is through our chapel program, which is designed to promote the holistic development of all community members through corporate worship, to build community and to raise awareness of the issues of living as a Christian in our world.
-A pre-determined chapel attendance is required for all undergraduate students.
-(Please refer to the Student Handbook for specifics.)
 Chapels are offered at 11:15 am on both Tuesdays and Thursdays and we hope that everyone on campus will attend.
 Many offices and student services are closed for Tuesday chapels to allow staff, faculty, and students alike the opportunity to attend.